the-turing-way/the-turing-way/CONTRIBUTING.md

   Open a new issue!
   (See our [Where to start: issues](#where-to-start-issues) section below.)
 * Subscribe to our [mailing list](https://tinyletter.com/TuringWay) with which we send monthly project updates.
+* Check out the [#TuringWay](https://twitter.com/search?q=%23TuringWay&src=typed_query) hashtag on Twitter.
-* You can contact the PI of *The Turing Way* project - Kirstie Whitaker - by email at kwhitaker@turing.ac.uk.
+* You can contact the PI of the *Turing Way* project - Kirstie Whitaker - by email at kwhitaker@turing.ac.uk.
-* You can also contact members of *The Turing Way* team through their preferred ways of communication [here](https://github.com/alan-turing-institute/the-turing-way/blob/master/ways_of_working.md).
+* You can also contact members of the *Turing Way* team through their preferred ways of communication [here](https://github.com/alan-turing-institute/the-turing-way/blob/master/ways_of_working.md).

 ## Contributing through GitHub